-Integrated planning across metro departments (intra-municipal), inter-sphere and intersectorally has always been a requirement of the IDP; however, it has been difficult to achieve in practice.
-The planning of other spheres of government does not factor in a municipal or spatial perspective, and neither does it factor in impacts of their plans on land use.
+BCMM uses the Metro-Specific IDP Guidelines and Revised IDP Guidelines for Municipalities, 2020 as complementary guidelines to the District Development Model and One Plan Guidelines in designing the IDP Process Plan.
+Integrated planning across departments (intra-municipal), inter-sphere and intersectoral has always been a requirement of the IDP; however, it has been difficult to achieve in practice.
+The planning of other spheres of government does not factor into a municipal or spatial perspective, and neither does it factor in impacts of their plans on land use.
 Within municipalities, working across silos is a challenge.

-While it is acknowledged that silos have their own merit and will likely continue to exist, where are the opportunities for encouraging integrated intra-municipal planning?
-A reasonable response is in designing an operational system and processes that emphasize and action the horizontal, across the municipality.
-(It should be noted that only local municipalities have the land use function in terms of SPLUMA).
+A reasonable response is in designing an operational system and processes that emphasize and action the horizontal planning, across the municipality.